 Barb is a registered nurse.
 Her background in health has spurred her support for health sector growth in Minneapolis.
 She has a strong interest in parks due to her 18 years of service on the Metropolitan Parks & Open Space Commission.
 She also served on the Mississippi National River & Recreation Area Commission, appointed by the Secretary of the Interior.
 Barb was a founding member of the Victory Neighborhood Association (VINA) and was the Chair from 1994-1997.
 She is a former Girl Scout leader and community volunteer.

 Barb and her husband Duane, an attorney, have three adult daughters and five grandchildren.

-When asked what residents value about their City, our park system ranks very high.
-In fact, Minneapolis’ Convention and Visitors Association has the slogan, “City by Nature”.
-When the the Minneapolis Park And Recreation Board did an assessment of the needs for increased operating and capital for the system and recommended going to the voters for a levy increase which would have fallen heavily on homeowners, Barb led the charge to find a more practical solution.
-The result was a 20 year agreement between the City and the Park Board that increases spending for our parks and Northside facilities will be the first to see new improvements due to the equity measurements the Park Board uses in it’s decision making.
+When Minneapolis residents were asked what they value about their city, our park system ranked near the top of the list.
+In fact, Minneapolis’ Convention and Visitors Association has the slogan, “City by Nature.”
+When the Minneapolis Park and Recreation Board did an assessment of the needs for operating capital for the system and recommended going to the voters for a levy increase which would have fallen heavily on homeowners, Barb led the charge to find a more practical solution.
+The result was a 20-year agreement between the City and the Park Board that increases spending for our parks.
+Northside park facilities will be the first to see improvements due to the equity measurements the Park Board uses in its decision making.